27 Aug 7 reasons against using home address as business address

 You would also need to list your address on the Contact Us page of your site, and into Google to appear in Google My Business listings – again, compromising your privacy.
 By displaying nothing, it adds a level of suspicion and discredits your company.

-Linking to the above point, having your home as your business address puts your security in jeopardy – which, essentially, puts the privacy of your family in jeopardy, too.
+Linking to the above point, having your home as your new business address puts your security in jeopardy – which, essentially, puts the privacy of your family in jeopardy, too.
 Listing your home address as your business address means anyone can find out where you, or your family, live – not only may they have their own concerns about this and disagree with it, but it may put their privacy in danger.

 3. Uninvited guests

 Examples of uninvited guests who could turn up on the doorstep are: